BigWhale/nerdpool/README.md

 # NerdPool v0.01

 Having a swimming pool in the back yard is a constant struggle.
-Here's where Arduino and handful of electronics come in.
+Here's where a handful of electronics come in.

 ## The mission